How to Recruit Students for Market Research

 Invite them to collaborate

-In conclusion, when it comes to Generation Z and successful fieldwork recruiting, it’s important to look in the right places, offer a strong incentive and appeal to the values of young people so that you can find enthusiastic students for your consumer fieldwork.
+When it comes to Generation Z and successful fieldwork recruiting, it’s important to look in the right places, offer a strong incentive and appeal to the values of young people so that you can find enthusiastic students for your consumer fieldwork.
 Want to find out more?
 No problem!
 At Angelfish, there’s nothing we don’t know about recruiting young people across a range of methodologies - why not download our checklist to find out more?